areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Anticipate role-based concerns
     * Designers likely to feel hobbled
     * Developers likely to be unsure what they need to implement
+    * Content providers likely to be unaware that they have a role
 * Spread the knowledge of accessibility across as many team members as possible -- this will prevent bottlenecks
     * Build a common understanding of accessibility inside your project team
-    * Make sure minimum standards aren't written down and filed away
+    * Make sure project standards are readily available

 ## Get to know your project

-* Know your users
+* Know your users.
+Understand who you're developing for.
 * Spend more time in the design phase
     * Play out use cases and user personas (and personas of users with disabilities)
     * Identify project elements and associated requirements/challenges
     * Identify sweet spot to begin implementing UI, which is especially sensitive to accessibility issues
 * Spend time on process
-    * Identify intake and prioritization heuristics
+    * Identify intake and prioritization heuristics--regulatory requirements are not enhancements
     * Develop use cases and personas
     * Identify supported technologies
     * Identify canonical guides
+    * Revisit your assumptions
 * Allow time to learn the tools!

-## Establishing Process to Minimize Risk
+## Establish Processes to Minimize Risk

+* Accessibility is especially vulnerable to regression
 * Different user groups will have competing needs
 * Accessibility is best included in an iterative fashion.
 Don't just test at the end of the lifecycle
 * Work with team members to automate accessibility testing when possible
 * Get QA and your accessibility experts involved early!
 * Get user feedback early!
 * Follow your checklists
+* Discuss accessibility in project retrospective session(s) and check-ins

-## Working with vendors
+## Hold your vendors accountable

 * Use the Accessibility Requirements for Procured Software v1.7 document as a reference.
 * Be prepared to work with vendors that aren't familiar with accessibility requirements.
     * This may mean finding other vendors
-* Make sure accessibility requirements are communicated to the vendor and in the contract
+* Make sure accessibility requirements are communicated to the vendor
+* Make sure accessibility requirements are included in the contract
-    * Need to include remediation ("if it doesn't meet X, then it will be added on an agreed-upon time")
+    * Need to include remediation clause ("if it doesn't meet X, then it will be added on an agreed-upon time")
-* Check for VPAT from the vendor
+* Check for Voluntary Product Accessibility Template (VPAT) from the vendor
 * Determine the vendor's point of contact to handle accessibility issues

 ## How do you know you're done

-* Accessibility is treated like any other requirement.
-You're done when you need to release (or run out of money).
+* Accessibility is treated like any other requirement
+    * Release because you've met the project's defined requirements
+    * Release because you've hit a hard deadline
+    * Release because you need feedback from the user
-    * Because you've prioritized your requirements, you know what needs to be completed to release a product.
+* Because you've prioritized your requirements, you know what needs to be completed to release a product

+## How do you hand off the finished product

 * Be aware that accessibility technology changes quickly.
 When handing off to a product team, be aware that they will need to update the product to meet these changes.
 * Changing content may invalidate site accessibility
 * Document where future enhancements are needed.